Gauge transformation for the kinetic derivative nonlinear Schr\"odinger equation on the torus: Gauge transformation

 \section{Gauge transformation}

-In this section, we present the gauge transformation which removes the worst resonant terms and does not break the dissipative structure of the nonlinearity (see \eqref{def:vpm} below).
+In this section, we present the gauge transformation which removes the worst nonlinear interactions of high-low type and does not break the dissipative structure of the nonlinearity (see \eqref{def:vpm} below).
 In the proof of local well-posedness, we actually work on a renormalized equation:

 where

 Well-posedness of the Cauchy problems \eqref{kdnls}--\eqref{ic} and \eqref{kdnls-r}--\eqref{ic} are ``equivalent'' through the spatial translation

 \begin{rem} Since the $L^2$ norm is not conserved in our problem, renormalization by $2\alpha P_0(|\phi |^2)\partial_xu$ is different from subtracting $2\alpha P_0(|u|^2)\partial_xu$.
 We do not take the latter approach, because the mapping property of the relevant spatial translation